Sunday, June 28, 2020

 3. Avoid being careless or letting your guard down.

 In Luke 22:31 Jesus tells Peter that Satan has demanded permission to sift him like wheat.
 In I Peter 5:8 Peter reminds us that we have an adversary (someone that is not friendly towards us and seeks to do us harm), and this adversary is Satan and he is prowling about seeking someone to devour.
 Peter's admonition to us is to be alert, to be on our guard, to be wary and ready.
 As Paul says in II Corinthians 2:11, we should not be ignorant of his schemes; for, after all, he left our Lord after tempting him the wilderness to seek a more opportune time.
 Satan is not called the tempter for no reason as he knows the weakness of men, knows just how to tempt us, and knows just when to tempt us.
+This is why we must pay attention to the admonition of Paul in I Timothy 4:6 to pay attention to our life and our teaching and to persevere in them as this will ensure our salvation.

 4. Maintain spiritual self-discipline.